goatslacker/alt/README.md

 means one can only dispatch one action per cycle to ensure a predictable and simple data flow (rather than cascading actions).
 The `waitFor` method is also available to help you marshall callback order.

-* Extends from an event emitter, in our case [EventEmitter3](https://github.com/primus/EventEmitter3), so one can set up the view to listen to changes on the store.
+* Store uses an event emitter, in our case [EventEmitter3](https://github.com/primus/EventEmitter3), so one can set up the view to listen to changes on the store.

 * Singleton stores making your store logic simple to follow and easy to test.